 Whenever you encounter yourself in a discussion with your teammates at the workplace, try to listen to what they are conveying.
 Treat the opposite person as your mentor and some elderly person to pay attention wildly.
 Rather than planning your response, consider what the other person is saying.
 Hearing the speaker and preparing your response at the same time is a challenge.
 Show genuine interest while communicating and show the speaker that you are listening actively.

 As said earlier, don't listen to reply but rather listen to understand.
 Listen as if the opposite person is teaching you a concept even if you submerge yourself in a general talk.
 You can use a picture or an arrangement of abstract concepts to create a mental model.
 Listen to the speaker's words and phrases, and do not rehearse what you will say afterwards.

 Participate in a lot of workshops and debates conducted by your organization.
 Observe the participants and their delivery of the speech.
-Do not just involve yourself in listening to the speech or debate of the participants.
+Do not just involve yourself in listening to the speech or debates of the participants.
 Not every debate can be organized, a lot can be witnessed during meetings and gatherings.

 Observe and grasp the usage of the words.
 For example, how certain typical words are being placed in a sentence.
 Professional jargon aids in hindering a lot of filler words.
-Most of us are habituated to pause and use a lot of filler words such as "umm", " hmm", "like", etc. These words are fine but they impede the true expression of our language and make it look less professional.
+Most of us are habituated to pausing and using a lot of filler words such as "umm", " hmm", "like", etc. These words are fine but they impede the true expression of our language and make it look less professional.